What is Shouting Often Written In?

 The Science Behind All Caps and Shouting

-While the relation of all caps to shouting might seem random the science behind it isn’t.
-From the visual impact to the irregular nature, let’s break the science behind all caps and shouting.
+While the relation of all caps to shouting might seem random, the science behind it isn’t.
+From the visual impact to the irregular nature, let’s break down the science behind all caps and shouting.

 1. Visual Impact

 When we write in uppercase letters, it stands out from the rest.
 This increased visibility and importance can be correlated to someone raising their voice to demand attention in a conversation.
-Just as shouting gets our ears attentive, all caps hits the reader’s eyes and creates a sense of urgency.
+Just as shouting gets our ears attentive, all caps hit the reader’s eyes and create a sense of urgency.

 Paul Luna